Beyoncé Addresses Renaissance Album Leak in Heartfelt Message to Fans - E! Online

 "So, the album leaked and you all actually waited until the proper release time to enjoy it all together," she wrote in a message shared to Instagram July 29.
 "I've never seen anything like it.
 I can't thank y'all enough for your love and protection.
 I appreciate you for calling out anyone that was trying to sneak into the club early.
 It means the world to me."

-In her heartfelt message, Beyoncé had nothing praise for the Beyhive.
+In her heartfelt message, Beyoncé had nothing but praise for the Beyhive.
 "Thank you for your unwavering support," she wrote.
 "Thank you for being patient.
-We are going to take your take and enjoy the music.
+We are going to take our time and enjoy the music.
 I will continue to give my all and do my best to bring you joy.
 I love you deep."

 "This three-act project was recorded over three years during the pandemic," she wrote on her website July 28 alongside a rare picture of her family.
 "A time to be still, but also a time I found out to be the most creative.
 Creating this album allowed me a place to dream and find escape during a scary time for the world."